Formal category theory in augmented virtual double categories: Pointwise Kan extension in terms of pointwise weak Kan extension

-In closing this section we use the previous theorem to extend \propref{weak left Kan extensions along companions} to the pointwise case.
-This generalises the corresponding result for pseudo double categories, Proposition~5.12 of \cite{Koudenburg14a}. \begin{proposition} Consider the following factorisation in an augmented virtual double category $\K$ that has restrictions on the right (\augdefref{4.10}) as well as left nullary"/cocartesian tabulations (\defref{tabulation}).
+We can use the previous theorem to extend \propref{weak left Kan extensions along companions} to the pointwise case.
+This generalises the corresponding result for pseudo double categories, Proposition~5.12 of \cite{Koudenburg14a}. \begin{proposition} Consider the following factorisation in an augmented virtual double category $\K$ that has restrictions on the right (\defref{augmented virtual equipment}) as well as left nullary"/cocartesian tabulations (\defref{tabulation}).

 The cell $\eta$ defines $l$ as the pointwise left Kan extension of $d$ along $j$ in the $2$"/category $V(\K)$ (\augexref{1.5}), in the sense of Section 4 of \cite{Street74b}, precisely if its factorisation $\eta'$ is pointwise left Kan in $\K$ (\defref{pointwise left Kan extension}). \end{proposition} Street's notion of pointwise Kan extension in a $2$-category uses the well known notion of \emph{comma object}; see e.g.\ Section~1 of \cite{Street74b}.
 Instead of recalling the definition of comma object we record the following straightforward lemma, which relates it to that of tabulation. \begin{lemma} Consider morphisms $\map fAC$ and $\map gBC$ in an augmented virtual double category $\K$.
 If both the cartesian cell and the tabulation below exist then their composite defines $\tab{C(f, g)}$ as the comma object $f \slash g$ of $f$ and $g$ in $V(\K)$.